 The Internal Audit Division (IAD), as the third line, provides independent and objective risk-based assurance to the Board Audit Committee (BAC), Board, other relevant Board Committees and Senior Management on the compliance with, and effectiveness of, Macquarie's financial and risk management framework, including its governance, systems, structures, policies, processes and people for managing material risks.
-The Internal Audit Division assesses whether material risks have been properly identified by management and reported to the Board or relevant Board Committees, and whether key internal controls have been properly designed and are operating effectively and sustainably to mitigate those material risks.
+The IAD assesses whether material risks have been properly identified by management and reported to the Board or relevant Board Committees, and whether key internal controls have been properly designed and are operating effectively and sustainably to mitigate those material risks.

 The BAC has primary power of direction over the IAD and is accountable for reviewing the effectiveness of the IAD.
 The Head of Internal Audit reports functionally to the BAC and is primarily accountable to it.
-The Head of Internal Audit has unrestricted access to the BAC (and its Chair) and meets privately with the BAC members at least annually.
-The BAC monitors and reviews the performance, objectives, rating, remuneration and degree of independence of the Head of Internal Audit.
+The Head of Internal Audit has unrestricted access to, and regularly meets privately with, the BAC (and its Chair).
+The BAC monitors and reviews the performance, objectives, ratings, remuneration and degree of independence of the Head of Internal Audit.
 The BAC also approves any appointment and removal of the Head of Internal Audit.
 The Head of Internal Audit reports operationally to the CRO for day-to-day management.
 For audit matters relating to RMG, the role of the CRO is substituted by the CEO.